FridayMarch26th/FridayMarch26th.github.io/_notes/tendrils.md

 ---
 title: Tendrils #1
-subtitle: Some common techniques
+subtitle: Some common techniques for making wandering paths.
 date: 2017-07-30 00:00:00
 description:
 featured_image: /assets/notes/tendrils/nw_comp_tendrils.v001.jpg
 ---

 A wide variety of branching/tendril effects can be made with the FindShortestPathSOP (FSP).
+Here's one...

 ![The finished result](/assets/notes/tendrils/nw_comp_tendrils.v001.jpg)

-The general process is as follows:
+**The general process is as follows:**

 1. Create interesting input geometry.
 2. Allocate points to start and end groups.